Code-Institute-Submissions/DentalCare/README.md

 - Services Page: Highlighting the types of dental services available, with links to testimonials and contact us page.
 - Testimonials Page: Highlighting recent customer reviews, with links to services and contact us page.
 - Contact Us Page: Form fillable contact page allowing customers to get in touch while leaving contact details.
-- Footer: Full contact details on footer with links to respective social media sites.
+- Footer: Fully responsive footer with full business contact details included as well as links to respective social media sites.

 ### Features Left to Implement